 SEA AND THE CITY

 In a century, Hong Kong has reclaimed more than 60 square kilometres of land to the sea.
-In October 2003, Greenpeace said that the Central reclamation would create 580,000 cubic metres of toxic silt.
+In October 2003, Greenpeace said that the Central Reclamation would create 580,000 cubic metres of toxic silt.
 Hong-Kongese government now envisions a 1,000-hectare man-made island in the middle of the sea to resolve a projected shortfall of 1,200 hectares of land for housing and economic development by 2030.

 Johnston Road in Wan Chai district was one block away from the sea until 1902.
 The coastline is now 1 km away from this point.
 June 2011